 The design is a tasteful application of simplicity to 18th century forms.
 I understand the original opera had dance numbers throughout.
 But the choreography here is (I think) modern dance tipping its hat to baroque and folk antecedents.
 The overall effect is slick and stylish (rather than quaint or erudite).
 The direction reveals surprising psychological depth, as in, for example, the Act IV scene of the blood-thirsty orgy of the evil cult.

-We suggest you watch this Zoroastre first and then follow up with the Mozart Die Zauberflöte.
+Watch this Zoroastre first and then follow up with the Mozart Die Zauberflöte.
 These works share the basic "Masonic" theme of enlightenment achieved by an initiation rite.
 Mozart composed his classical opera just 35 years after Rameau staged his baroque Zoroastre.
 You will probably be impressed by the differences in the libretto and music in the two works.
 But which of these two recordings seems the more "modern" today?
 You might be surprised by your conclusion.

 Sorry, no decent YouTube clip for this title.